• The school is using the 'Compass evaluation tool' to assess ongoing progress in relation to the eight Gatsby Benchmarks.

 • feedback from students e.g. their understanding of different careers and pathways

 • Parent Focus Group

 Are we making the best use of the resources we have allocated for careers work?
 (Termly)

 • The effectiveness of different guidance interventions, e.g. one-to one interviews, small group work, drop-in sessions

 Are we optimising students' learning from the careers programme?
 (Oct/July)

-• Evaluation of Activities up to Lockdown ( March 20)
+• Evaluation of Activities up to the end of the Summer term 2023

 • The learning outcomes achieved at the end of KS3 & KS4

 How well are students succeeding in taking the next steps in their education, training or employment that are 'right for them'?

 • The effectiveness of the Year 9 options process